HoniiTro19/dike-demo/README.md

 ## Dike Demo
 Dike Demo is a front-end demonstration for the [paper](https://github.com/DBHammer/Dike) "How Good is the Distributed Databases in Supporting Transaction Processing.
 It is forked from [material-kit-react](https://github.com/devias-io/material-kit-react).
-Please refer to the [back-end](https://code.alipay.com/zhanghuidong.zhd/dike-demo-backend) project for the complete user experience of dike demonstration.
+Dike Demo listen to the backend service on `localhost:4000`.
+Please refer to the [back-end](https://github.com/HoniiTro19/dike-demo-backend) project for the complete user experience of dike demonstration.

 ## Quick start